 Gain confidence.
 Always have a word in team meetings, seminars or townhalls.
 Make your presence noticed.

-5. Communication skills are your best weapon.
+5. Communication skills are your best weapons.
 Sharp them everyday.

 Please note that when I am saying English is important, it means a good command of the English language.
 You should communicate effectively.
 You should have a good command of vocabulary also.
 It is the first step towards the above four lessons too.
 It can put a lot of confidence in you to succeed on the above four points as well.